sophgo/tpu-mlir/docs/quick_start/source_en/Appx.04_modelzoo_test.rst

    $ cd ../model-zoo
    $ python3 -m tpu_perf.build --target BM1684X --mlir -l full_cases.txt --priority_filter high

+Full compilation may require reserving more than 2T of space, please adjust according to actual conditions.
+The ``--clear_if_success`` parameter can be used to delete intermediate files after successful compilation, saving space.

 The following high priority models will be compiled (Due to continuous additions of models in the model-zoo, only a partial list of models is provided here):